rust-lang/rust/src/doc/rustdoc/src/scraped-examples.md

 # Scraped examples

-Rustdoc can automatically scrape examples of items being documented from the `examples/` directory of a Cargo workspace.
+Rustdoc has an unstable feature where it can automatically scrape examples of items being documented from the `examples/` directory of a Cargo workspace.
 These examples will be included within the generated documentation for that item.
 For example, if your library contains a public function:

 ```rust,ignore (needs-other-file)
 // a_crate/src/lib.rs